toddbelloseattlecolleges/AD430Fall2016/Documentation/UI.md

 ###Main Windows

 ####Signup/Login Page
-- [ ] Allow users to sign in with Microsoft account, or create a Microsoft account, then proceed to Main Page.
+- [x] Allow users to sign in with Email account and password, or create an ASL Buddy account with Email and password, then proceed to Main Page.
+- [ ] Query the database and match the hashed password and salt function with the client-side input.
+New hash password and salt function when signing up.

 ####Main Page (Hard of Hearing)
-- [ ] Has 3 buttons (NLP, Video, Physical)
+- [x] Has 3 buttons (Hearing Tool, Video, Physical)
-- [ ] Clicking video button starts a video request and takes users to request page
+- [x] Clicking video button takes the user to CreateRequest page, passing video param
-- [ ] Clicking physical button takes users to physical request page
+- [x] Clicking physical button takes users to CreateRequest page, passing physical as param
-- [ ] Clicking NLP button takes user to the NLP chat window
+- [x] Clicking Hearing Tool button takes user to the Hearing tool chat window

 ####Main Page (Interpreter)
-- [ ] Has 2 check boxes with buttons
+- [x] Has 2 check boxes with buttons
-- [ ] Video button toggles the indicator for video interpretation
+- [x] Video button toggles the indicator for video interpretation
-- [ ] Physical button toggles the indicator for physical interpretation
+- [x] Physical button toggles the indicator for physical interpretation
 - [ ] When video indicator is on, then interpreter user will be available to HOH users for video
 - [ ] When video indicator is off, then interpreter user will **not** be available to HOH users for video
 - [ ] When physical indicator is off, then interpreter user will be available to HOH users for physical interpretation
 - [ ] When physical indicator is off, then interpreter user will **not** be available to HOH users for physical interpretation
 - [ ] If user closes app.
 The indicators are still respected, and they be available based on indicators.
+- [ ] Skype status is displayed, whether or not this interpreter has linked their Skype account with their ASL buddy account.

-####NLP chat page will support Google Voice TTS, keyboard, and scrolling conversation history
+####Hearing Tool chat page will support Google Voice TTS, keyboard, and scrolling conversation history
-- [ ] ???
+- [x] Will support recording Audio through device's recorder.
+- [x] Will translate that recorded audio into text using the Google API.
+- [x] Will accept typed responses from the HOH user to communicate back.
+- [x] Will speak the typed responses from HOH user through the device's speakers.
+- [x] Will support scrolling conversation history.

 ####Create Requests Page - where Hard of Hearing make request
 - [ ] Page shows if HOH users is creating a video or physical request